mharmonikas/Paleovalley/README.md

 ### There is also a postman collection uploaded in the root of the project under "Paleovalley.postman_collection.json".
 - You can just import it into postman and run the requests to check the api.
+- Remember to first log in and put the token you got from the login in the header like: "Authorization: Bearer {token}"